zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/codebuild/_index.md

 minutes_to_complete: 30

-who_is_this_for: Learning path for software developers interested in using AWS CodeBuild to automate container build tasks.
+who_is_this_for: This is an advanced topic for software developers interested in using AWS CodeBuild to automate container build tasks.

 learning_objectives:
     - Use a GitHub project and AWS CodeBuild to automate Docker image creation
     - Pull and run the created Docker images on any Arm computer with Docker installed

 prerequisites:
-    - An [AWS account](/learning-paths/server-and-cloud/csp/aws/) to use for accessing AWS services
+    - An [AWS account](/learning-paths/server-and-cloud/csp/aws/) for accessing AWS cloud services.

 author_primary: Jason Andrews